TurboWarp/docs/docs/development/extensions/hello-world.md

   }
 ```

 When you call register(), Scratch will then call the getInfo() function on the provided object.
 This object must return an object with metadata about the extension.
-Some of the fields are `id`, `name` and `blocks`.
+Some of the fields are `id`, `name`, and `blocks`.
 Here's a short summary of those:

 | | Type | Description |
 |:-:|:-:|:-:|